KHJK: Cumulus Divestiture; Sale to EMF

 As part of a prepackaged bankruptcy filing, the lenders took over the license of four Cumulus Media Partners stations; two in the Kansas City metro area (KCHZ and KMJK) and the two rimshot signals in the Houston metro, KHJK and KFNC, in November 2011.
 Station broker Larry Patrick became majority owner and set out to sell the stations to recover the value for the lenders.
 After the filing, Cumulus continued to program the stations under LMA.
 While Cumulus could have purchased the stations back, the highest bidder for KFNC was David Gow, owner of KGOW (1560 The Game) and the highest bidder for KHJK was Educational Media Foundation, who programs Christian AC and Christian Rock formats.

 EMF switched the format of KHJK to Air 1 at 5:00 p.m. on July 17, 2012.

 The last songs played on 103.7 FM were The Old Apartment by Barenaked Ladies, Eyes Wide Open by Gotye, Mary Jane's Last Dance by Tom Petty and the Heartbreakers, In The End by Linkin Park, Closing Time by Semisonic, and It's The End Of The World As We Know It (And I Feel Fine) by R.E.M.

 Between In The End and Closing Time, KHJK voiceover Mike McKay gave this goodbye message:

 "Houston, thank you.
 It's been an amazing ride.
 Steve, Donna, and the entire 103-7FM crew want to say thanks for being there for us.
 Attending our events, coming to our shows, and just for listening to Houston's adult alternative, 103-7FM.
 It's been our pleasure serving you some of the best new music out there and playing music you can't hear anywhere else but 103-7FM.
 You are the best listeners we could have ever asked for, and we'll miss you.
 Thanks again.
 And are you hiring?"

 The first song on "Air 1" was "Me Without You" by TobyMac.
 The purchase of KHJK by EMF was consummated on October 15, 2012 at a price of $5 million.
 Because the station rimshots from Devers (where its transmitter is located), KHJK's signal is either marginal or weak in the northern and western areas of the Houston metropolitan area.
-These areas, however, are largely served by competing Christian station KSBJ.